-Our 2015 conference moved to the Midwest/Great Lakes region.
-Over 150 families and medical professionals came together in Cleveland, Ohio for a life-changing experience.
-Together, they took advantage of this unique opportunity to meet to learn about advances in research, new treatments, and cutting-edge management insights that can help improve the lives of children and adults with UCD.
+Join us for an empowering, life-changing weekend of knowledge and hope, connecting UCD patients, families, researchers and medical professionals to improve outcomes and accelerate research.
+Take advantage of this unique opportunity to learn about advances in research, new treatments, and cutting-edge management insights that can help improve the lives of children and adults with UCD.

-Our conference was held in conjunction with a 2-day scientific meeting of our National Institutes of Health Rare Diseases Clinical Research Network Urea Cycle Disorders Consortium (UCDC).
-Now in its 10th year, the UCD Consortium is an international network of research and clinical "centers of excellence" that conducts pioneering investigations to improve the knowledge of UCDs, as well as clinical trials for new treatments and a natural history study of UCD patients.
-The General Session of the Family conference on Saturday, July 11, included presentations and the latest research updates from Consortium scientific and medical experts.
+Our conference will be held in conjunction with a 2-day scientific meeting of our National Institutes of Health Rare Diseases Clinical Research Network Urea Cycle Disorders Consortium (UCDC).
+Now in its 13th year, the UCD Consortium is an international network of research and clinical "centers of excellence" that conducts pioneering research to improve the knowledge of UCDs, clinical trials for new treatments, and ongoing natural history studies of UCD patients.

 CONFERENCE PROGRAM AT A GLANCE

-New Family Orientation: Families new to our conference or newly diagnosed with a UCD received an overview of the conference and learned how to get the most benefit from the experience, including valuable context for the educational presentations and tips for interacting with other families and the medical professionals at the conference.
-An overview of NUCDF was featured, including how to participate in the UCD International Patient-Reported Registry, and access NUCDF educational and support resources.
-The UCD International Patient-Reported Registry enables UCD families and patients to self-report their experiences with UCD and contribute information that can assist researchers in improving the knowledge of UCD and developing new treatments.
+1) New Family Orientation: Families new to our conference or newly diagnosed receive an overview of the conference.
+Meet a mentor family and learn how to get the most benefit from the experience, including valuable context for the educational presentations and tips for interacting with other conference families and medical professionals.
+Learn how to participate in the UCD International Patient-Reported Registry, and access NUCDF educational and support resources.

-I Never Knew That!: UCD adults and families received a valuable overview of the pillars of UCD management and what they should know about the underlying mechanisms that can help improve stability.
-The workshop provided context for understanding clinical and laboratory findings that provide clues to maintaining stability and improving day-to-day management.
-It was a great session for deepening your level of understanding getting context for the conference presentations.
+2) I didn't know that!: Get a valuable overview of the pillars of UCD management and what you should know about the underlying mechanisms of UCD.
+Learn the rationales behind managing the disorder that can help improve stability.
+Get context for understanding clinical and laboratory findings that provide clues to maintaining stability and improving day-to-day management.
+It's a great session for deepening your level of understanding of UCDs and getting context for the conference presentations.

-Living Lo-Pro--Designing Meals to Love!: Led by Debra Hook, RD, MPH, UCD metabolic dietician and guru, the workshop introduced new ideas and recipes for creating healthy taste treats for the UCD diet and transforming your favorite recipes to lo-pro.
-Participants learned how to get more out of living lo-pro by utilizing new lo-protein products and how to make lo-pro substitutions using "regular foods" the whole family can enjoy.
-The interactive workshop helped newly diagnosed families and everyone wanting a new approach to lo-pro to increase their knowledge of practical strategies for dietary management of UCD using real-life examples, easy-to-access products, and new tools.
+3) Living Lo-Pro--Designing Meals to Love!: Led by Debra Hook, RD, MPH, UCD metabolic dietician and guru, the workshop introduces new ideas and recipes for creating healthy meals for the UCD diet and transforming your favorite recipes to lo-pro.
+Learn how use new lo-protein products and how to make lo-pro substitutions using "regular foods" the whole family can enjoy.
+The interactive workshop helps newly diagnosed families and everyone wanting a new approach to lo-pro to increase their knowledge of practical strategies for UCD dietary management using real-life examples, easy-to-access products, and new tools.

 6:30pm - 9:00 pm: For all Patients, Families, Kids and Medical Professionals.
-Everyone had an opportunity meet their favorite UCD expert!
+Everyone has an opportunity to connect, network and meet their favorite UCD expert!

 Conference General Session, Luncheon and Breakouts 8:00am - 5:00pm

-Our Keynote Address and General Session Presentations from top researchers and clinical experts in the field of UCD focused on important treatment and management issues and new research, and included topics submitted by our UCD families.
-The General Session was followed by panel/breakout discussions moderated by clinical experts in UCD.
-Conference speakers included:
+Our Keynote Address and General Session Presentations from top researchers and clinical experts in the field of UCD will focus on important treatment and management issues, new research, and include topics submitted by our UCD families.
+The General Session will be followed by panel/breakout discussions moderated by clinical experts in UCD.
+Invited speakers, panelists and breakout moderators include distinguished clinical experts, members of the NIH Rare Diseases Clinical Research Network Urea Cycle Disorders Consortium, as well as UCD adults and families.

-Keynote Speaker, Brendan Lee, MD, PhD, Robert and Janice McNair Endowed Chair in Molecular and Human Genetics and Professor and Chairman of the Department of Molecular and Human Genetics at Baylor College of Medicine, Houston TX.
+Keynote Speaker, Brendan Lee, MD, PhD, Robert and Janice McNair Endowed Chair in Molecular and Human Genetics, Professor and Chairman of the Department of Molecular and Human Genetics, Baylor College of Medicine, Houston TX.

-Andrea Gropman, MD, child neurologist and clinical geneticist, Professor of Neurology and Director of the Neurogenetics Program at Children’s National Medical Center, Washington DC.
+Andrea Gropman, MD, Child Neurologist and Clinical Geneticist, Professor of Neurology and Director of the Neurogenetics Program at Children’s National Health System, Washington DC.

 Sandesh Nagamani, MBBS, MD, Assistant Professor and Director of the Clinical Research Division, Molecular and Human Genetics, Baylor College of Medicine, Houston TX.